0xrushi/alexa-notify-important-emails/README.md

 ## Motivation :-

 It was the third time I missed reading my email and picking up shifts for my oncampus job.
-I did try creating labels and filtering them but that didn't help in any progress.
+I did try creating labels and filtering them but that didn't show any progress in improvement.
 It's really stressful when I get the notification that something needs a response from me right away.
 I had to make sure that I was not missing this next time.
 It is then when I decided I need to build a system to process and remind me this.

 ### High level view:-